 Looking for a DIY project to keep you busy during lockdown?
 Fitting a Glass Balustrade is probably easier than you think, with just a few tools and a whole lot of patience.

 When fitting a Glass Balustrade the first thing to remember is safety.
-The glass panels maybe heavy and you may need someone to hold them in place so although it might be possible to fit the system alone, there are times in the process where an extra set of hands will come in handy.
+The glass panels may be heavy and you may need someone to hold them in place so although it might be possible to fit the system alone, there are times in the process when an extra set of hands will come in handy.
 To lift the glass correctly, remember to lift with your back straight and your knees bent.

 There is nothing worse than having the glass in place and then realising the tool you need is out of reach so although it might seem obvious make sure you have everything you might need to hand.